 3. What methods did you use to acquire leads?

-This interview question flushes out several prospecting options: Cold call phone?
+Interview questions like this one flush out several prospecting options: Cold call phone?
 Cold call face-to-face?
 Networking?
 Referrals?
+Social media?
+Email marketing?
 If they acquired most of their leads through referrals and warm relationships, again, be careful if your job requires cold call prospecting.
-You may have a Farmer, not a Hunter.
-The probability of success goes up if they have experience acquiring leads in the same way your job does.
+Again, you may have a Farmer, not a Hunter.
+The probability of success goes up if they have experience acquiring leads in the same way your company does.

 4. Where did you get your lead list?

-Did their previous employer provide them a list of potentials to call or did they have to build the list themselves?
-What will you provide your sales rep if you hire them?
-This is really a function of time and effectiveness.
-How much time do you expect them to develop a lead list, if any?
+Did their previous employer provide them a list of potential prospects to call or did they have to build the list themselves?
+What resources will you provide your sales rep if you hire them?
+This issue is really a function of time and effectiveness.
+Why?
+Because they could be selling instead of creating lead lists.
+You have to decide where their time is best spent.
+So, how much time each week do you expect them to develop a lead list, if any?
 How many leads should they acquire in a given period of time?

 5. What was your commission structure?

 What was the split between salary and commissions?
 Were you paid on gross sales or margin?
 What was the bonus plan?
 What was the benefits package?
 Did you get residual commissions?
 Work through this so you know exactly how and what they got paid.
-Next, fully explain your commission plan and work through some examples – low, medium and high pay based on sales.
+Next, fully explain your commission plan and work through some examples – low, medium and high payouts based on sales and/or margins.
 Again, there should be no surprises for either of you.